-Field Description

-Name and description Displays the name of the provisioning server and a brief description.
+Field Description Name and description Displays the name of the provisioning server and a brief description.
 The maximum length for the server name is 15 characters.
-Do not enter FQDN

-for the server name.

-Field Description Power rating A power rating is assigned to each server, which is then used when determining which server is least busy.
+Do not enter FQDN for the server name.
+Power rating A power rating is assigned to each server, which is then used when determining which server is least busy.
 The administrator defines the scale to use.
 For example, an administrator rates all servers on a scale of 1-10, or on a scale of 100- 1000.
 On a scale of 1-10, a server with a rating of 2 is considered twice as powerful as a server with a rating of 1.
 Therefore it would be assigned twice as many target devices.
 When using a scale of 100-1000, a server with a power rating of 200 is considered twice as powerful as a server with the rating of 100.
 Therefore it would also be assigned twice as many target devices.
 Using the default setting of 1.0 for all servers results in even device loading across servers.
 In this case, the load balancing algorithm does not account for individual server power.
-Ratings can range Les accepts to the consequence of the between 0.1-1000.0.
+Ratings can range between 0.1-1000.0.
 1.0 is the default.
 Log events to the server's event log Select this option if you want this provisioning server's events captured in the Windows Event log.
-(Only if you join your farm with Citrix Cloud) Displays the status of the server registration with Citrix Cloud Registration Citrix Cloud and the validity of the server registration key.
-(Only if you join your farm with a Citrix Virtual Displays the status of the server registration with Apps and Desktops site) CVAD Site Registration a Citrix Virtual Apps and Desktops site.